 |27 May||Wednesday||Jyeshtha S. Panchami||Punarvasu||From 05:25 to 20:28|

 |31 May||Sunday||Jyeshtha S. Navami||Uttara Phalguni||From 17:37 to 20:12|

 Vidyarambham Muhurat 2020 June

 |1 June||Monday||Jyeshtha S. Dashami||Hasta||From 05:24 to 13:16|

 |8 June||Monday||Ashadha K. Tritiya||Uttara Ashadha||From 05:23 to 18:21|

 |17 June||Wednesday||Ashadha K. Ekadashi||Ashwini||From 05:23 to 06:04|

 Significance of Vidyarambh Sanskar in Indian Traditions

-Knowledge and education have always been an inherent part of Indian psyche, and it has been over and over proved with the presence of ancient universities like Takshashila and Nalanda.
+Knowledge and education have always been an inherent part of Indian psyche.
+The presence of ancient universities like Takshashila and Nalanda have proven this over and over.
 In ancient times, students from various parts of the world used to come to India only to gain knowledge from these popular universities.

-Considering the importance of knowledge, Indian society has made provisions for children to develop a fondness and curiosity for learning.
+Considering the importance of knowledge, the Indian society has made provisions for children to develop a fondness and curiosity for learning.
 Through this sanskar, an attempt is made to generate academic interest in the child’s mind.
-Prayers are offered during this Sanskar so that the child attains proper social and ethical qualities.
+Parents offer prayers during this Sanskar so that the child can attain proper social and ethical qualities.